 What’s the current trend in real estate development, and what should people expect if they want to build here?

-Most of the new development remains small-scale, typically consisting of five-unit clusters with shared amenities such as a pool or garden.
+Most new developments remain small-scale, typically clusters of around five units with shared amenities like a pool or garden.
 There are height limits, so nothing goes above three stories, which keeps the skyline low and the views open.
-Building here requires a bit more planning than in the U.S., Canada, or even Cabo or La Paz.
-You need to be aware of local regulations, such as protecting native plants, and be prepared for a different pace.
-However, with the right team, the process can be smooth and efficient.
-The key is patience and preparation.
+Building here requires more planning than in the US, Canada, or even Cabo or La Paz.
+You need to be aware of local regulations, including protecting native plants, and be prepared for a different pace.
+But with the right team, the process can be smooth.
+Patience and preparation are everything.

 Thinking About La Ventana?